tock/tock/doc/wg/network/README.md

 the group: the exact process is not yet determined and may organically evolve as the group gains momentum.

-The group has a weekly teleconference call.
+The group has a teleconference call once every two weeks.
 All working group members participate in the call.
 Other people may be invited to participate to help contribute to particular topics or on-going discussions.
 The working group chair decides who beyond the working group members may